percentchunk/CompetitonRocketOfDoomAndDespair/Journal.md

 - updated with estimated mass components
 - Still need actual parts to get true weight
 - Figure out if I will buy my own expoy(prob will)
+- also need to figure out transition prob be 3d printed :)

 ### Current Results